Next Yoga Teacher Training 100% Online during 2022!

 Yoga is older than many of the world religions but is not a religion in and of itself.
 Yoga is an ancient methodology that supports the practitioner in quieting the mind and experiencing inner peace.
 This class focuses on Yoga History and the 8 Limbs including; Yamas; Niyamas; Asana; Pranayama; Pratvahara; Dharana; Dhvana; and Samadhi.
 Students study the Yoga Sutras and learn the value of teaching yoga as a service and being of service to others (seva).

 We explore a brief introduction to Yoga history through classical texts including Vedas, The Upanishads, The Mahabharata, Yoga Sutras and Patanjali, The Bhagavad Gita, and The Hatha Yoga Pradikpa.

-This Weekend focuses on the anatomy and physiology of movement.
+This module focuses on the anatomy and physiology of movement.
 We will examine a safe Asana practice for all populations.
 Five hours of class time is spent applying anatomy and physiology principles to Yoga including asana, pranayama, sitting, and vocalizing.

 Students will practice one on one interviewing skills and conduct and client intakes including postural assessments, modifications and sequencing for different conditions.
 This weekend we will plan a course of action for each student to practice teach over the course of the training.

 The Hatha Yoga Pradipika states: “When breathing is disturbed, the mind becomes disturbed.
 By restraining the breathing, the Yogi achieves steadiness of mind.”

 Pranayama is the science which imparts knowledge related to the cultivation and control of prana in the body primarily via the breath.
 In this class we learn about the benefits of breathing and proper breathing techniques.
 We practice the most common Pranayama techniques and learn the fundamentals of safe breathing practice.